nfcf/seneca-microservices-demo/README.md

 The current state of the project has a Microservices architecture implemented using senecaJS and Express - which I will detail below.

-**NOTE:** The current frontend is AngularJS 1.5 - re-used the skeleton from one of my previous projects - but I'll go down the road of migrating to AngularJS 2 in the next days / weeks

 ## Backend Architecture